hankypoo7/The-blooket-hacks/README.md

-# Blooket Hacks
+# Blooket Hacks (Blooket-hacks-Hankypoo7-)
+**WARNING: YOU COULD GET BANNED FOR USING ANY OF THESE HACKS!
+NONE OF US ARE RESPONSIBLE FOR THIS HAPPENING.
+WE CANNOT UNBAN YOUR ACCOUNT.**
+## Announcements:

-To vote your favorite hack, visit the Discussions tab and find the [poll](https://github.com/Hankypoo7/Blooket-hacks-Hankypoo7-/discussions/59).
+- To vote your favorite hack, visit the Discussions tab and find the [poll](https://github.com/Hankypoo7/Blooket-hacks-Hankypoo7-/discussions/59).

-I have finnaly somewhat made a [Google Site](https://sites.google.com/pasdknights.org/blooket-blacket-hacks) (with a few scripts).
+- There is a [Google Site](https://sites.google.com/pasdknights.org/blooket-blacket-hacks) (with a few scripts).

-**THANK YOU GUYS SO MUCH!
-WE FINNALLY HIT 20+ STARS! ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)**
+- WE HAVE OVER 20 STARS! ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ Thank you so much, it wouldn't be possible without you guys.  :)

 ## Using these scripts: